BrasileiroYuri/BrasileiroYuri/README.md

 - 👋 Hi, I’m @BrasileiroYuri
 - 👀 I’m interested in C++, JAVA, and Spring Development.
-- 🌱 I’m currently learning REST architecture and Spring.
-- 💞️ I’m looking to collaborate on Spring projects.
+- 💞️ I’m looking to collaborate on Spring and C++ projects.
 - 📫 How to reach me: yurimax322@gmail.com

 <!---